 University of Hull has opted into the TEF and received a Silver award.

-Year 1 Core modules Systems of Justice Introduction to Law and its Study Public Law Criminal Law Introduction to Comparative Politics Introduction to the Politics of the World Economy Year 2 Core modules European Union Law Obligations I – The Law of Tort Policing and Criminal Investigation Equality and Human Rights Optional modules Understanding States and Markets: An Introduction to Political Economy Electoral and Voting Systems British Government Understanding the European Union Understanding America Understanding China Year 3 Core modules Land Use and Regulation Trusts: Managing for Others Optional modules Criminal Evidence Penology Employment Law Law Clinic Family Law Medicine, Ethics and the Law Mediation and Alternative Dispute Resolution Comparative Legislatures UK Politics in an Age of Austerity and Brexit The Contemporary House of Commons Politics of the Environment Critics of Capitalism Parliament in the UK: Approaches to Reform Democracy and Legitimacy in the European Union Dissertation All modules are subject to availability and this list may change at any time.
+Year 1 Core modules Introduction to Law and its Study Criminal Law Systems of Justice Public and European Law Introduction to Comparative Politics Introduction to the Politics of the World Economy Year 2 Core modules Obligations I – The Law of Tort Obligations II - The Law of Contract Real-World Law European Union Law Optional modules Understanding States and Markets: An Introduction to Political Economy Electoral and Voting Systems British Government Understanding the European Union Understanding America Understanding China Year 3 Core modules Land Use and Regulation Trusts: Managing for Others Optional modules Employment Law The Law of Business Organisations Medical Law and Ethics Family Law Law Clinic International Dispute Settlement Global Human Rights UK Politics in an Age of Austerity and Brexit The Contemporary House of Commons Critics of Capitalism Politics of the Environment Parliament in the UK: Approaches to Reform Comparative Legislatures Democracy and Legitimacy in the European Union BRICS: Emerging Powers in International Affairs Dissertation All modules are subject to availability and this list may change at any time.

 You'll be assessed through a combination of written, practical and coursework assessments throughout your degree.
 Written assessment typically includes exams and multiple choice tests.
 Practical is an assessment of your skills and competencies.
 This could include presentations, school experience, work experience or laboratory work.
 Coursework typically includes essays, written assignments, dissertations, research projects or producing a portfolio of your work.

 How to apply